cleanpages/cleanpagessource/_posts/2020-08-07-add-pdf-table-of-content.md

 ## Conclusion

 PDFtk only has command-line version for Linux, which is a little bit hard to use comparing to GUI version.
-However, Linux user is not scared of command lineds.
+However, Linux users are not scared of command lines.
 For more usage, you could type `pdftk --help`.

 Enjoy!